Maharishi Parāśara

 the top Chakra

 There were some bold attempts, but they were mostly experimental—often half-baked, grammatically flawed, and contextually incoherent.
-The focus was not on the content itself; rather, it centered on the writing process and testing the claims of writing enthusiasts.
-Advocates for this pro-text perspective championed the idea of asynchronous freedom.
-Some of them subscribed to an extraordinary notion: they argued that if text could be passed down through generations, it should also be possible for information to flow from the future to the past.
-They referred to this phenomenon as "divine information."
-The promise was that this divine information could be made accessible to everyone.
-This idea had a circular logic: if someone were to read a book ten generations from now, they could theoretically reconstruct today's world in their minds.
-Given the pace of progress, what if they could correct the mistakes of our current thinking through observable signs?
-Wouldn’t that transform our own world?
-They believed that books served as bridges to a continuum; the more one writes, the greater the chances of receiving assistance from one’s future self.
-Some even suggested that the discipline of writing opened a portal in the human mind.
-Since they assumed that all information already existed in potential form, the quest was merely to unlock the pathways within our minds.
+The focus was not on the content ; it centered on the writing process, and testing the claims of writing enthusiasts.
+Advocates of the pro-text camp championed the idea of asynchronous freedom.
+Some of them subscribed to an extraordinary notion: they argued if text could be passed down through generations, it should be possible for information to flow from the future to the past.
+Why only one way flow?
+Information was not a physical thing - bound by the rules of decay?
+They referred to this phenomenon as "divine information".
+The promise was divine information could be made accessible to everyone.
+The idea had a circular logic: if someone were to read a book ten generations from now, they could theoretically reconstruct today's world in their minds.
+What if they could correct our current assumptions?
+Wouldn't that transform our own world?
+They believed text was a bridge to the continuum.
+More one wrote, better his chances of receiving assistance from one’s future self.
+Some even suggested the discipline of writing opened a portal in the human mind.
+Since all information always existed, the quest was merely to unlock the pathways within our minds.

 Such grand claims aside, there were immediate benefits.
 In absence of version management systems, Nyan Yogies

 could only inform the final construct - they themselves lost the knowledge that accumulated one step at a time with each iteration.
 In essence, they knew how, but very few could tell why!
 The "why" was acquitted to deities.
-Text allowed them remember intermediate discoveries - something like taking notes !
+Text allowed them remember intermediate discoveries.

 Majority of the Vyasas and Naad Yogies